Aelfgifu of Northampton was born the daughter of Aelfhelm, ealdorman of south Northumbria.

 .
 This was a political marriage to gain the support of Normandy as well as the English, over whom Emma had been queen for the last 15 years.
 Cnut also wanted to prevent any rising by Emma’s sons, Edward

-Cnut became King of Norway.
-He was now King of England, Denmark and Norway and became referred to as Cnut the Great.
+Canute became King of Norway.
+He was now King of England, Denmark and Norway and became referred to as Canute the Great.
 Hakon Eriksson was made regent in Norway.

-Cnut’s regent in Norway, Hakon Eriksson, died.
-Cnut named his eldest son by Aelfgifu of Northampton, Sweyn, as King of Norway.
+Canute’s regent in Norway, Haakon Ericsson, died.
+Canute named his eldest son by Aelfgifu of Northampton, Sweyn, as King of Norway.
 Aelfgifu went with her son to Norway.

-The rule of Aelfgifu and Sweyn in Norway had not been popular.
+The rule of Aelfgifu and Sweyn in Norway was not been popular.
 They had tried to introduce Danish laws to Norway and had imposed heavy taxation.
 The people of Norway rose against them forcing them to flee to Denmark.
-Magnus the Good took over as King of Norway.
+Magnus the Good became King of Norway.

 Aelfgifu’s eldest son, Sweyn, died in Denmark.

 1035 (12th November)

-, the most powerful nobleman in England, did not support Emma and allied himself to Aelfgifu’s and Cnut’s son Harold Harefoot
+, the most powerful nobleman in England, did not support Emma and allied himself to Harold Harefoot

-As soon as she heard of Cnut’s death, Aethelgifu returned to England and began to push for her son, Harold, to be crowned King.
+As soon as she heard of Canute’s death, Aelfgifu returned to England and began to push for her son, Harold, to be crowned King.

 1035 (late December)

-Emma’s sons by her marriage to Aethelred, Edward and Alfred, arrived in England.
+The sons of Aethelred the Unready and Emma of Normandy, Edward and Alfred, arrived in England.
 Edward landed at Southampton and Alfred in Kent.
 It is thought that they had come to take the throne back for their family.
-Alfred was met by Earl Godwin.
-He seized Alfred, blinded him and then sent him to the monastery at Ely.
-On hearing of his brother’s capture, Edward returned ot Normandy.
+Alfred was met by Earl Godwin, seized and blinded before being sent to the monastery at Ely.
+On hearing of his brother’s capture, Edward returned to Normandy.

 1036 (5th February)

 Emma’s son, Alfred, died from his injuries.

-Emma left England and went to Bruges where she contacted Harthacnut calling for him to return to England and take the throne.
+Emma of Normandy left England and went to Bruges where she contacted Harthacnut calling for him to return to England and take the throne.

 1040 (17th March)